kadendavis866/CS_552_P1/README.md

 ## Install Dependencies

-In order to use git send-mail you need to run the following command:
+If needed, the rust build system (cargo) can be installed by running the following command:

 ```bash
 make install-deps